 - SDM PH 888 Seminars in Dental Public Health

 - SDM PH 892 Dental Public Health Grand Rounds

 - SDM PH 900 Directed Study in Dental Public Health

 - SDM PH 991 Research in Dental Public Health

 - SPH SB 721 Social and Behavioral Sciences*

 *See the School of Public Health Bulletin for a detailed description.
 Course selection may vary according to the School of Public Health schedule.

-At the discretion of the program director and/or department chair, research students may participate in clinical activities during their research years.
+At the discretion of the program director and/or department chair, students may participate in clinical activities during their study.